KJLuton/RiversideRowingClub/README.md

 [insert image mock up here]

-Website presents XXXXX Rowing Club as a rowing club in London who has active members and is currently recruiting for the new season.
+Website presents Riverside Rowing Club as a successful rowing club in London who has active members and is currently recruiting for the new season.
 Users will be able to find engaging content in easy and simple way.

 This project is for educational purposes and does not represent an actual Rowing club.
 The website is build with HTML, CSS and Bootstrap framework.
 It will be responsive for multiple screen types.